Skip to content

 The company commits all suppliers to pay the living wage to all workers.

-The company states that as of 2022, 98.5% of employees are paid at least the equivalent of the living wage benchmarks defined by the Fair Wage Network.
+[Externally verified] The company states that as of 2023, 100% of its employees are paid at least the equivalent of the living wage benchmarks defined by the Fair Wage Network.
 The methodology used is available via the Fair Wage Network.
-The evidence reported is not externally verified.
+Evidence is externally verified by PricewaterhouseCoopers.

 • P